 Importance of Sustainability Planning

-Key issues to consider when planning for sustainability of substance use disorder treatment and prevention programs include:
+Key issues to consider when planning for sustainability of SUD treatment and prevention programs include:

 - Planning for potential staff turnover

-- Planning for the future of the program consortium and the method of communication among partners in the future
+- Planning for the future of partnerships, including plans to sustain program consortia and maintain communication among partners

 - Tracking new research findings and best practices

 - Monitoring population demographics, changes, and trends in the community

 - Identifying funds for equipment, particularly for naloxone expansion programs

 The Rural Health Information Hub's Sustainability Planning Tools section provides access to resources developed by the Georgia Health Policy Center that can help rural organizations plan for sustainability.